 We often think of the United States as a “melting pot,” but the Old World has its share of ethnic diversity.
 Centuries of migration have led to complicated—and sometimes, surprising—enclaves in Europe.
 Ethnic Germans, for example, have lived for centuries along the Danube River, which passes through or along what’s now Germany, Austria, Hungary, Croatia, Serbia, Bulgaria and Romania.
 Ethnographic maps can help you learn about these diverse communities.

-Maps that capture the geographic distribution of ethnicities.
+Ethnographic maps capture the geographic distribution of ethnicities.
 These maps generally color-code the places various groups lived at a particular moment in time.
-While not a perfect evaluation, they can give you an idea of the ethnic makeup of your ancestor’s homeland, and whether your ancestors were part of an ethnic majority there.
+While not perfect, they can give you an idea of the ethnic makeup of your ancestor’s homeland.
+In addition, they can indicate whether your ancestors were part of an ethnic majority there.

 Are Ethnographic Maps Useful?

 The usefulness of an ethnographic map in your research partially depends on the map’s level of detail.
-The map shown here, for example, broadly indicates Croatians, Serbs, Bosnians, Herzegovinians, Montenegrins and Kosovars all in the same shade of yellow, labeled (together with Bulgarians) “South Slavs.”
+The map shown here, for example, broadly indicates Croatians, Serbs, Bosnians, Herzegovinians, Montenegrins and Kosovars all in the same shade of yellow, labeled (together with Bulgarians) as “South Slavs.”
 The more detailed a map is, the more accurate it will be.
 You may also find ethnographic maps of specific countries or regions (rather than all of Europe) are more accurate.

 Pin this article for later: